Skip to content

 Bag-info autofill

-The BagIt script looks for a VText XML file in the bag metadata folder.
-If a VText XML file is present, the script can autopopulate bag-info.txt with the correct values.
-If no VText XML file is present, enter the values manually when prompted.
+The BagIt script looks for a Vtext XML file in the bag metadata folder.
+If a Vtext XML file is present, the script can autopopulate bag-info.txt with the correct values.
+If no Vtext XML file is present, enter the values manually when prompted.
 Optional fields can be skipped.
-At minimum, the description should include the source or collection, item name, date, and VText URL.
+At minimum, the description should include the source or collection, item name, date, and Vtext URL.

 When prompted for the Bag Description, use the item citation.